 Action Department 3.1 Continue to assist with the promotion of agricultural events, food festivals, and celebrations.
 Planning Parks & Recreation 3.2 Support the development, updating and promotion of community-based maps or directories that showcases local farms, food businesses, and food organizations.
 Planning 3.3 Support First Nations communities, if the opportunity arises, in sharing information about traditional foods and traditional food harvesting.
-Planning 3.5 Continue to support the Greater Victoria Libraries and their work with the Lifecycles Project in providing a Seed Library and workshops on food production.
+Planning - 3.5 Continue to support the Greater Victoria Libraries and their work with the Lifecycles Project in providing a Seed Library and workshops on food production.
 Planning 3.6 Support the local School Districts and partner organizations in providing programs such as Farm to School lunches, food literacy and educational produce gardens.
 Planning 3.9 Support animal husbandry education through organizations in the community, such as BC 4H Clubs.
 Planning 3.12 Continue to include agricultural informational signage along trails and in parks.
-Parks & Recreation दीः 4.1 Work with the Capital Region Invasive Species Project (CRISP) to promote proper management and disposal of invasive species in agricultural areas.
+Parks & Recreation 5/2 4.1 Work with the Capital Region Invasive Species Project (CRISP) to promote proper management and disposal of invasive species in agricultural areas.
 Planning 4.2 Participate in CRD initiatives to reduce crop or farm damage due to deer, waterfowl, and other wildlife.
 Planning Parks & Recreation 4.5 Continue to work to mitigate drainage impacts on agriculture lands from new development.
 Planning Engineering

-Action Department S. Carrier Control of the Control of 4.6 Continue to support the Provincial Ministry of Agriculture and the Federal Department of Fisheries and Oceans to balance stormwater drainage needs for agricultural lands with the needs of fish and wildlife habitat.
+Action Department esa de la companya de 4.6 Continue to support the Provincial Ministry of Agriculture and the Federal Department of Fisheries and Oceans to balance stormwater drainage needs for agricultural lands with the needs of fish and wildlife habitat.
 Planning Engineering 4.7 Support an integrated watershed planning approach for managing surface water, drainage and groundwater.
 Planning Engineering 4.8 Continue to support a special water rate for agriculture and assess the potential benefits of extending lower water rates to include urban agriculture operations.
 Planning Engineering 4.9 Encourage gardeners, urban farmers and rural farmers to harvest rainwater and reduce the pressure on existing water sources.
 Planning Engineering 4.12 Encourage farmers to participate in the Province's Environmental Farm Plan (EFP) program and showcase the farms that participate.
 Planning 4.13 Support initiatives being led by First Nations to explore the potential for traditional harvest of shellfish and other ocean based food.
 Planning 4.15 Retain the restored wetland area at Haliburton Community Farm as a model of farming and a natural ecosystem functioning together.
 Planning 4.18 Enhance the community's ability to adapt and respond to potential external impacts on our access to food through actions identified in the District's emergency plans.
 Fire

-Action Department 0 5.1 Maintain minimum parcel areas for agriculturally zoned land.
+Action Department AT 5.1 Maintain minimum parcel areas for agriculturally zoned land.
 Planning 5.5 Work with regional partners to find regional and local solutions that will limit the infiltration of non-farm use on agricultural land.
 Planning 5.7 Require Agricultural Impact Assessments, performed by a Professional Agrologist, to be accompanied with ALR applications.
 Planning 5.8 Do not forward applications to the Agricultural Land Commission to subdivide land within the Agricultural Land Reserve unless proper criteria is provided, as outlined in Saanich OCP.
-Planning Maintain the Urban Containment Boundary as a principal tool for growth management in Saanich, and encourage all new development to locate within the lands from conflicting use.

-Continue to work with bordering municipalities to buffer Saanich rural agricultural
+Planning 5.9 Maintain the Urban Containment Boundary as a principal tool for growth management in Saanich, and encourage all new development to locate within the Urban Containment Boundary in an effort to protect rural agricultural land.
+Planning - 5.13 Continue to work with bordering municipalities to buffer Saanich rural agricultural lands from conflicting use.
+Planning